LambdaHack/LambdaHack/README.md

     cp cabal.project.local.development cabal.project.local
     cabal install cabal-plan

-and then compile (and recompile) with
+and then you can compile (and recompile) with

     cabal build .